suhas-sunder/ml-algs/trig-algorithms/4-gilbert-and-shovlin/2-gilbert-and-shovlin-app-DC-Decay.md

 ```
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-%% Initializing Variables with Parameters
+%% Initializing Variables with Parameters For Filter

 fs = 720; % Sampling frequency (Hz)